stimulsoft/Samples-Dashboards.JS-for-Node.js/Using a Custom Font/README.md

-# Exporting a Dashboard to PDF
+# Using a Custom Font

 This example demonstrates adding a custom font, loading of the dashboard, data rendering and storing the result to the PDF-document.